subuash/sensorless_robots/README.md

     Example:
-    Clone and follow instructions: https://github.com/ai-winter/ros_motion_planning

-    Disable pedestrians by setting pedestrians: "" in catkin_ws/src/ros_motion_planning/src/user_config/user_config.yaml

-    Record a rosbag on /odom
+    To generate map and path data:
+        To use this code you need an existing ROS world and map setup with the ROS navigation stack.

+        While recording a rosbag on /odom, /map, and /map_metadata, move your robot via a goal pose/poses.
+Name and save that bag in an appropriately named folder in /data.

         Run "python3 map.py" while simulation is open.
 Map parameters and obstacle csv will be generated.
-Crtl + C after "done" output
+Crtl + C after "done" output.
+Move outputs to previous folder in /data.

     Run "python3 overlay.py" for full paths and/or mcl visualization.
 Tweak parameters as neccesary.

- - *If using a different map than the example, Don't forget to change the readbag() function to change the topic and/or the data structure to get the position.
  - *Check "Display Options" and Params to configure trials as desired for either class.